KonlavachMengsuwan/business-segmentation-ml-project/README.md

 # 🧠 Customer Segmentation Dashboard

-This project presents an end-to-end customer segmentation workflow using **unsupervised learning (K-Means)**, complete with **exploratory data analysis (EDA)**, **dimensionality reduction**, and a **Streamlit-powered dashboard**.
-It aims to support marketing and business strategies by identifying distinct customer profiles from demographic and behavioral data.
+This project presents an end-to-end customer segmentation analysis using unsupervised machine learning (**K-Means clustering**).
+It includes a complete exploratory data analysis (EDA), clustering with dimensionality reduction, business insight extraction, and an interactive **Streamlit dashboard**.

 ---

 ## 📊 Features

-- Full exploratory data analysis (EDA)
+- Detailed exploratory data analysis (EDA)
+- Visual insights into customer demographics and behaviors
-- K-Means clustering with PCA visualization
+- K-Means clustering with PCA for dimensionality reduction
-- Segment profiling and insight generation
+- Cluster profiling and business-oriented interpretation
-- Interactive Streamlit dashboard
+- Interactive dashboard using Streamlit
-- CSV export of labeled segments
+- Exportable labeled dataset

 ---